viperleed/viperleed/doc/content/basics/tensor_leed.rst

-For an in-depth description of all parts of the tensor LEED approach, we refer to the papers by Rous and Pendry (see Refs. :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`) and the explaination of how to approach is implemented in TensErLEED in the software's original publication (see Ref. :cite:p:`blumFastLEEDIntensity2001a`).
+For an in-depth description of all parts of the tensor LEED approach, we refer to the papers by Rous and Pendry (see Refs. :cite:p:`rousTensorLEEDTechnique1986,rousTheoryTensorLEED1989`) and the explanation of how to approach is implemented in TensErLEED in the software's original publication (see Ref. :cite:p:`blumFastLEEDIntensity2001a`).

 Reference Calculation